aqifhamid786/DataMerge/README.md

 In this strategy, we first build a hash table of the _model_ column of the left relation (Table#1).
 Next, we probe it with the n-grams of the _model_ and _description_ column to find the matches.

 ## Performance Comparison
-No. Left Records:   3880
+- No. of Left Records:   3880
-No. Right records:  100344
+- No. of Right records:  100344
-Both records manage to join 30031 records.
+- Both records manage to join 30031 records.

 #### Latency of CrossJoin strategy:   ~35000 ms
 #### Latency of HashedNGram strategy: ~6500 ms